Not getting heat and noticing error code 228 from your Lennox® furnace?

-This part plays a critical role as your furnace prepares to work in your house.
+This part plays a critical part as your furnace prepares to work in your house.

 Here’s what occurs after your thermostat’s call for heat:

-- Your furnace’s control board starts running the draft inducer blower motor.
+- Your furnace’s control board begins running the draft inducer blower motor.
 This drains combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.

 - When the pressure switch senses that enough air is being pulled into the burners, it closes and commands the control board to ignite the furnace.

 What Happens When a Pressure Switch Fails